cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 ##  Account and Access Control
 This section introduces mechanisms for restricting access to accounts under Red Hat Enterprise Linux 7.
 ### Protect Accounts by Restricting Password-Based Login
 Password-based login is vulnerable to guessing of weak passwords, and to sniffing and man-in-the-middle attacks against passwords entered over a network or at an insecure console.
-Therefore, mechanisms for accessing accounts by entering usernames and passwords should be restricted to those which are operationally necessary.
+This section enforce the following rules.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYzMTgxMDU4OF19
+eyJoaXN0b3J5IjpbLTE1NDI1MTE5NjBdfQ==
 -->